computerscienceiscool/llm-tools/docs/SYSTEM_PROMPT.md

 ### Important Notes

+- By default, operations occur in a temporary repository at `/tmp/dynamic-repo/` (use `--root` to specify a different directory)
 - File access is read/write within the repository boundaries
 - All operations (reads, writes, exec) run in isolated Docker containers for security
 - File size limits apply (1MB for reads, 100KB for writes by default)